carbonatefan/OPTiMAL/README.md

 ### GPR model

-To run the GPR model, start by simply running OPTiMAL.m.
+Start by simply running OPTiMAL.m.
 This will load the provided modern calibration dataset:

 ```
 ModernCalibrations.xlsx